 In addition to being compassionate and committed experts in the field of sports medicine, our sports medicine specialists are team doctors to University of Colorado Buffaloes and University of Denver Pioneers sports programs.
 We also provide opportunities for Continuing Medical Education events for primary care providers, athletic trainers, team doctors and more throughout Denver and the Colorado medical community.

-Learn more: University of Colorado Hospital Imaging at the Colorado Center.
+Learn more: University of Colorado Orthopedics.

 Study confirms female athletes more prone to knee injures